klaxalk/linux-setup/README.md

 - **__PREFIX__ p** paste yanked text (from vim edit mode)
 - **__PREFIX__ z** enlarge focused pane to the whole screen (or back)

 TMUX-RESURRECT can be used to save a state of a single session.
 Use following keys to control it.

-- **__PREFIX__ ctrl-s** save current session using tmux-resurrect
+- **__PREFIX__ ctrl-s** save the current session using tmux-resurrect
 - **__PREFIX__ ctrl-r** resurrect previously saved session

 ### Custom TMUX config